bihealth/NeatMS/docs/first-steps/basic-usage.md

 nn_handler.create_model(model="path_to_model.h5")
 ```

 Information about the model architecture can be found using the summary method.
-This is particularly useful for advanced usage when training the network through transfer learning, it is also a godd way to check whether network created by a third party is appropriate for us.
-Make sure that the shapes of the first and last layers of the model correspond to the one below.
+This is particularly useful for advanced usage when training the network through transfer learning, it is also a good way to check whether a network created by a third party is appropriate for us.
+Make sure that the shapes of the layers named `input_1` and `dense_prediction` of the model correspond to the one below.

 ``` python
 >>> nn_handler.get_model_summary()